Thirteen Colonies: Declaration of Independence

+The Committee of Five presents their draft of the Declaration of Independence to the Second Continental Congress in Philadelphia.

 The Second Continental Congress charged the Committee of Five, including John Adams, Benjamin Franklin, Thomas Jefferson, Robert R. Livingston, and Roger Sherman, with authoring the Declaration of Independence.
 The committee, in turn, asked Jefferson to author the first draft, which Jefferson largely wrote in isolation between June 11, 1776, and June 28, 1776, from the second floor of a three-story home he was renting at 700 Market Street in Philadelphia, now called the Declaration House and within walking distance of Independence Hall.
 Considering Congress's busy schedule, Jefferson probably had limited time for writing over these 17 days, and he likely wrote his first draft quickly.

 On July 4, 1776, the Second Continental Congress unanimously adopted and issued the Declaration as a letter of grievances to King George III;

 With the help chiefly of France, they defeated the British in the American Revolutionary War.
 The decisive victory came at the Siege of Yorktown in 1781.
 In the Treaty of Paris (1783), Britain officially recognized the independence of the United States of America.